We cannot deny the reality that church members’ active participation in the church ministry is a constant challenge for pastors and leaders.

-The 2014 Church Statistics of the Baptist Churches of New Zealand published reported that attendance in Baptist churches are declining but “attendance” whether it is declining or growing is not an indicator of participation.
+The 2014 Church Statistics of the Baptist Churches of New Zealand published reported that attendance in Baptist churches is declining, but “attendance”, whether it is declining or growing, is not an indicator of participation.

-Your church might have a growing attendance but if only a small percentage are involved actively, appreciating and participating in the life of the church, then it’s just a matter of time and the membership will dwindle.
+Your church might have a growing attendance, but if only a small percentage are involved actively, appreciating and participating in the church’s life, then it’s just a matter of time, and the membership will dwindle.

-In a multi-ethnic church, the participation of everyone is crucial so that no one or no group is marginalised.
-A true multi-ethnic church is one that captures and integrates the heart-worship of all ethnic groups.
+In a multi-ethnic church, everyone’s participation is crucial so that no one or no group is marginalised.
+A true multi-ethnic church captures and integrates the heart-worship of all ethnic groups.